Bag ban’s anniversary

 We’d remind citizens to bring your reusable bags to the grocery store.
 Most stores now have paper bags, but those bags are expensive and they will end up in our landfill.

 1. Be sure if you carry any meat, dairy or fresh vegetable products in your bags to thoroughly clean them before you reuse them.
-Food-borne bacteria can live in them if there is any leakage.
+Food-born bacteria can live in them if there is any leakage.

 2. If you have any extra bags, the county suggests that you “pay it forward” by giving them to friends or neighbors.